bill-ash/django-books/README.md

 ## TODOS

-Create a service account which is responsible for communicating with the Webconnector.
+Create a service account which is responsible for communicating with the QBWC.
-- Add a method that produces a .qwc file that is installed to webconnector
+- Add a method that produces a `.qwc` file that is installed to QBWC
 - Like an admin?
 Maybe a profile page for an admin that will spit out a .qwc file?

-Abstracting models is dificult.
+Abstracting models is difficult.
 Each application will have it's own unique workflows that depend on business requirements.

 Create a model mixin that will add new 'batches' to be added to a ticket queue.
 The ticket